When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 Do you have an alarm clock to wake up early?

-What if a reflexive verb is used in a combination of two verbs?
+What if a reflexive verb is used within a combination of two verbs?

 In case you don’t know what a predicate is, a predicate is just an action.
-It’s the main role that verbs play.
+It’s the main role that verbs play in a sentence.
+Usually, one action is expressed with one verb.
+However, there are actions, that take two or more verbs.

 Jugamos al fútbol – We play football